DNSCrypt/encrypted-dns-server/README.md

 Do not delete the file, unless you want to change parameters (such as the provider name), and keep it secret, or the keys will be lost.

 Putting it in a directory that is only readable by the super-user is not a bad idea.

+## WIP

+This is still a work in progress.